 A DBA name is also sometimes called a trade name, fictitious name, or assumed name.
 In North Carolina, the official term is “assumed name.”
-Whatever it is called, having a registered DBA name allows you to do business using a specific name.
+Whatever it’s called, having a registered DBA name allows you to do business using a specific name other than your business’s legal name.
 It also allows you to run your business with minimal costs.

 The types of businesses seeking an assumed name often fall into these two categories:

 Some additional reasons a business may want to use a DBA name include:

 Are you ready to register your assumed name?
 This guide will take you through the process of selecting the right name and filing your application.
 We’ll also address maintaining your DBA name.

 Once you complete your research and find the perfect name (more on how to do that in later sections), it’s time to complete the application to register your “Assumed Business Name Certificate” with the office of the Register of Deeds in the county where you will be engaged in business.
 Once accepted, your DBA name will be added to the statewide database maintained by the Secretary of State.
 Once you have the form, there are several things to fill out:

 Include the assumed name you want to use.
 North Carolina allows you to list up to five DBA names that you want to register.

 The name of the person or entity doing business under the DBA name.
 This is your name or the name of your LLC, partnership, or corporation.
 Partnerships with fewer than five partners should list all of them, but they can limit the list to five if they have more than five partners.
 If you’re a corporation, LLC, or limited partnership, it’s important to be accurate and list the name exactly as it was registered with the Secretary of State, as well as the SOSID number assigned by the state.

 List the type of business you will be operating under the DBA name.
 This is where you include a description of the business and the goods or services provided.